 10. Install a deer whistle

-11. Keep that visor uncluttered
+11. Keep your visor uncluttered

 - Problem: The items fall out when you pull down the visor, creating a distraction that could lead to an accident.

 12. Skip the sandbags

 When rear-wheel-drive cars ruled the roads, it was common for people to weigh the back down with sandbags or put large amounts of snow in truck beds to boost traction.

 - Problem: They waste your money and don’t solve any auto problems.

 14. Keep the lights low

 - Solution: Use your low beams, or if your car is equipped with fog lights or driving lights, use them instead.
 These lights are designed to project light down onto the road and illuminate roadside lines and barriers.

 15. Invest in an emergency kit

-Do you have fall and winter driving tips for safer or problem-free travel?
+Do you have any fall and winter driving tips for safer or problem-free travel?
 Share with us in the comments section below or on our Facebook page.